U.S.-Africa summit garners over $17 billion in investment pledges

 African leaders said they were optimistic of becoming full partners in a relationship worth an estimated $85 billion a year in trade flows, as U.S. business leaders eyed opportunities in the region, home to six of the world's 10 fastest-growing economies - even if they might be late to the party.

-"We gave it to the Europeans first and to the Chinese later, but today it's wide open for us," said the chief executive of General Electric Co, Jeff Immelt, who on Monday announced $2 billion to boost infrastructure, worker skills and access to energy.
+"We gave it to the Europeans first and to the Chinese later, but today it's wide open for us," said the chief executive of General Electric Co (GE.N), Jeff Immelt, who on Monday announced $2 billion to boost infrastructure, worker skills and access to energy.

 Tanzanian President Jakaya Kikwete said Africa wanted to move away from a relationship of "aid donor and aid recipient" to one of investment and trade.